duijf/mnml/README.md

 <link rel="stylesheet" type="text/css" href="/path/to/mnml.css" />
 ```

-That's it!
-Fire up a browser and give a presentation for *acutal* profit!
+All done!
+Edit your slides and fire up a browser for some lovely storytelling.

 ## License